 Have Some Fun

 Just because you’re at work on a holiday doesn’t mean you can’t have a little fun.
 It’s all about your attitude, and you need to remember that you will have your ‘work-family’ with you every step of the way.
 Try your best to be engaging and positive with other staff members, providing support whenever needed.
 Bringing in holiday cookies, wearing costumes, hosting a potluck dinner, and organizing a Secret Santa event are all great ways to keep morale up in your facility during those long holiday shifts.
 Get creative with it and remember that this holiday cheer will also be good for your patients, who probably share your frustration about spending a holiday in the hospital.
-It may not be the same as celebrating with family, but putting some effort into creating a happier environment shows others that you care about them and want them to have a good time.
+It may not be the same as celebrating with your actual family, but creating a happier environment shows others that you care about them and want them to have a good time.

 Most nurses will end up working quite a few holidays, but it’s up to you to make your work experience the best it can be.
-Try not to get discouraged if things don’t go your way at first, it takes some time to learn the ropes and seniority always helps once you’ve been working somewhere long enough.
+Try not to get discouraged if things don’t go your way at first.
+It takes some time to learn the ropes and seniority always helps once you’ve been working somewhere long enough.
 So, remember to keep up the good work, plan ahead, prioritize, pay it forward, and have a little fun, too!